VirtusLab/git-machete-intellij-plugin/README.md

 ### Pull

-If branch is behind its remote, it can be pulled.
+If branch is behind (or in sync with) its remote, it can be pulled.
 To do this, right click on given branch and select `Pull Branch`.

 ![](docs/pull.gif)